 - The spice combinations seemed to vary from recipe to recipe.
 I knew cloves, cinnamon, and nutmeg were pretty traditional so I used them.
-Savory is also big in French Canadian cooking, but who the hell has savory?
-According to The Food Network, the stuff tastes like a cross between thyme and mint… both of which are frequent lodgers in my refrigerator.
-So in they went.
+Savory is also big in French Canadian cooking, so if you’ve got it, use it.
+Equal parts Thyme and Mint is a good substitute of you need to.

 - Most people make Tourtiere with ground pork, but regular ground pork has a tendency to get dry (as I learnt that first Christmas with Robyn”s family).
 To combat that, I had my my butcher grind me some extra fatty pork, essentially unseasoned sausage meat, and used that instead.
 The pie remained nice and juicy, and not dry at all.
 Another bonus to using a great butcher shop.

 - If you’ve got a go-to pie crust recipe, go ahead and use it.
 However, don’t be afraid to use a frozen pie dough like the one I got from Duchess.
 Sometimes we just don’t have time for messing around, making dough from scratch, and we don’t have to apologize for cutting the occasional needless corner.

 Now that we’ve made ourselves some shortcuts, let’s get cooking.